dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 ---
 title: .UK Domains
-excerpt: Welcome to DNSimple.
-This page is about .uk domain names.
-Hosted DNS has never been this easy.
+excerpt: This article explains the requirements for .UK domain names.
 categories:
 - Domains
 ---